fanat503/Laplace-attention/SUPPORT.md

 issues before filing new issues to avoid duplicates.
 For new issues, file your bug or feature request as a new Issue.

-For help and questions about using this project, please file a new issue or contact the main author Jayden Teoh via email.
+For help and questions about using this project, please file a new issue or contact the main author Ilya Slyatski via email.

-## Microsoft Support Policy

-Support for this project is limited to the resources listed above.